Masked Singer Pilipinas

 Masked Singer Pilipinas is a Philippine television reality competition show broadcast by TV5.
 The show is based on a South Korean version of King of Mask Singer.
 Hosted by Billy Crawford, it aired from October 24, 2020, and was replaced by Sing Galing Kids (for second season).
 The program features several panelists who are given various clues regarding the celebrities' identities to guess who they could be after each performance.
 At the end of each episode, the panelists and the audience vote for their favorite singer and the least popular is eliminated, taking off their mask to reveal their identity.

 The first season was won by Daryl Ong as "2-2-B", with Katrina Velarde as "Diwata" and Carlyn Ocampo as "Pusa-way" as the first and second runners-up, respectively.

-After the first season, it was announced during the final episode of The Wall Philippines, and premiered on March 19, 2022.
+After the first season, the second season was announced during the final episode of The Wall Philippines, and premiered on March 19, 2022.

 A third season was announced in February 2025 that it published on official platforms/pages of this show, and premiered on May 17, 2025.
 This season made its first time historically, to air on weekends, additionally of the presence of live audience.